provenance-io/docs/modules/provwasm-smart-contracts.md

 ## Rust Bindings

-In order to provide a high quality smart contract developer experience, a Rust [library](https://github.com/provenance-io/provwasm) was created to simplify calls to the provenance blockchain extensions.
+In order to provide a high quality smart contract developer experience, a Rust [library](https://github.com/provenance-io/provwasm) was created to simplify calls to the Provenance Blockchain extensions.

 The library can be broken down into the following components.